fluffy-critter/cohost-webring/join.md

 layout: default
 ---

-If you post about same topics we do, we'd love for you to join our webring!
+If you miss Cohost just as much as everyone else, please

 To join the webring, please <a class="button" href="https://github.com/{{ site.repository }}/issues/new/choose">open a request</a> to add a new site through GitHub issues.
+Or you can [email fluffy](mailto:fluffy%40beesbuzz%2ebiz?subject=Cohost+webring) with the following information:

+* Your name
+* Your website
+* Your RSS/Atom feed, if any!

 After you’re approved, you’ll need to add the webring code to your website: